 The cervix will slowly enlarge to a diameter of about 10 centimeters.
 This will allow the baby to pass through and be delivered.

 This process usually takes a while.
-Labor can be quicker if there was an earlier vaginal birth.
+Labor can be quicker if this is not the first child.

 may be help in early stages.
 Some women do not require any other pain control.